-Several studies have investigated the role played by specific factors known to affect the functional response.
-These models have emphasized different features of predator-prey relationships, such as feeding saturation (DeAngelis et al., 1975) and interactions between predators (Beddington, 1975; Sih, 1979).
+Several studies have investigated the role played by specific factors known to affect the functional response, such as feeding saturation (DeAngelis et al., 1975) and interactions between predators (Beddington, 1975; Sih, 1979).
 In particular, the body size of both predator and prey are known to strongly affect the functional response (Aljetlawi et al., 2004; Vucic-Pestic et al., 2010).
-Body size is a good predictor of trophic position (Williams et al., 2010) and affects the overall dynamics of the interaction (Yodzis and Innes, 1992).
+Body size is a good predictor of trophic position (Miller et al., 1992; Williams et al., 2010) and affects the overall dynamics of the interaction (Yodzis and Innes, 1992).
+In the present paper, we argue that it is possible to push the study of size-related constraints on the functional response by incorporating the physical components of the surrounding medium.

-However, the surrounding physical medium remains absent or, at least, only implicit in most models, despite its ubiquity in real ecosystems.
+Hence, the surrounding physical medium remains absent or, at least, only implicit in most models, despite its ubiquity in real ecosystems.
 Although, in his pioneer work, Tansley (1935) stated that organisms should not be separated from their “special environment, with which they form one physical system”, the role played by the physical medium in constraining the functional response remains largely unexplored.
 Including physical features into predator-prey models is likely to lead to novel insights about species interactions.

 Physical features of the medium and size-related constraints

-Previous studies that have considered the surrounding medium have usually focused on specific aspects of predation or on specific taxa (Domenici et al., 2011), or have investigated one specific aspect of the medium such as dimensionality (Pawar et al., 2012) or complexity (Barrios-O’Neill et al., 2016).
+Previous studies that have considered the surrounding medium have usually focused on specific aspects of predation or on specific taxa (Domenici et al., 2011), or have investigated one specific aspect of the medium such as dimensionality (Pawar et al., 2012; 2015) or habitat complexity (Barrios-O’Neill et al., 2016).
 But the overall role played by the surrounding medium acting on the predator-prey relationship, which drives the functional response, remains to be explored.

 Clearly, living organisms are constrained by the physical properties of the surrounding medium (Denny, 1993; Denny, 2016; Vogel, 1996).
 These properties affect the way organisms move and/or interact with each other in different ways.
 For example, in aquatic systems, turbidity is an essential factor for predator or prey that rely on visual cues to detect each other (Martens et al., 2015).
 Another example is turbulence, which controls many planktonic organisms’ suspension within the water column (Rodríguez et al., 2001) and affects contact rate between predators and prey (Kiørboe and Saiz, 1995).

 An important aspect of mechanical factors (i.e., gravity, density and viscosity) is that they constrain motion.
 Aquatic organisms do not experience the effects of gravity as terrestrial organisms usually do because the medium density is much higher in water than in air, which creates higher buoyancy.
 Since predation usually implies motion, these factors create mechanical constraints acting differently on predators in different physical environments.
 These mechanical factors are ubiquitous, affect small (Kiørboe and Saiz, 1995) as well as large predators (Howland, 1974; Domenici et al., 2007) and are usually size-dependent.
-In particular, medium viscosity and density affect species’ motion through drag, which is why the motion of planktonic organisms has very different features than that of larger organisms.
+In particular, medium viscosity and density affect species’ motion according to body size through drag (Beveridge et al., 2010a, b), which is why the motion of planktonic organisms has very different features than that of larger organisms.
 Metrics such as the Reynolds number are commonly used to discriminate between organisms that experience viscous drag (low Reynolds number) and those that experience high inertia (high Reynolds number).
 These features affect species according to their size and shape (Koehl and Strickier, 1981; Koehl, 1996).
 Thus, incorporating mechanical constraints into models could lead to a better understanding of the size-based relationship between predators and prey, and hence of the size structure of food webs.